-Acting I (3-0) Prerequisites: Theatre majors and minors only, or permission of the instructor.
+Acting I (3-0) Prerequisite: None.
 Required for all Theatre majors.
 A study of fundamental techniques and theories of acting.
 An introduction to the art of acting as an integral part of the students' social and educational milieu and as a means for adequate self expression and personal growth.
 (Fall) (TCCN DRAM 1351)